bcgreen24/go-ls/README.md

 gls: list files and directories in the current directory

 Switches:
--filesize: also show the size of the files being listed
+-size: also show the size of the files being listed
+-date: also show the modification date of files